AathreyaG/reactai-starter/analysis.md

-### Problem Analysis
+### Detailed Explanation of the Problem

-- **Objective**: Develop an application for the GSA Acquisition Workforce that allows users to upload, curate, and publish the Global Supply catalog on platforms like FedMall or GSA Advantage.
+- **Objective**: Develop an application for the GSA Acquisition Workforce (AWF) to manage the Global Supply catalog, enabling upload, curation, and publication on platforms like FedMall or GSA Advantage.

-- **Key Features**:
+- **Functionality**:
-  - **CSV Upload**: Users must be able to upload CSV files through a web interface.
+  - **Upload**: Users should be able to upload CSV files containing product data.
-  - **Search and Edit**: Users should be able to search and edit product catalogs.
+  - **Curation**: Users can search and edit product catalogs.
-  - **Download and Publish**: Users must be able to download or publish the entire catalog to GSA marketplaces.
+  - **Publication**: Users can download or publish the catalog to GSA marketplaces.
+- **Data**: The catalog consists of items identified by National Stock Numbers (NSNs) and includes details like representative office, common name, description, price, unit of issue (UI), and acquisition advice code (AAC).

-- **Data Structure**: The CSV file includes fields such as NSN, rep_office, common_name, Description, Price, UI, and AAC.
+- **Sample Data**: Provided in CSV format with fields such as NSN, rep_office, common_name, description, price, UI, and AAC.

+### Analysis of the Problem Statement

+- **Breadth**:
+  - The application should support file uploads of varying sizes.
-- **User Interface**: The application should have a user-friendly web interface for uploading files and managing the catalog.
+  - It should provide a user-friendly interface for searching and editing catalog entries.
+  - The application should facilitate the publication of the catalog to external platforms.

+- **Depth**:
+  - **CSV Parsing**: The application must correctly parse CSV files to extract and store product data.
+  - **Data Management**: Efficient storage and retrieval of catalog data for search and edit operations.
-- **Integration**: The application must integrate with platforms like FedMall or GSA Advantage for publishing catalogs.
+  - **Integration**: Ability to publish the catalog to external platforms like FedMall or GSA Advantage.

 ### Assumptions

-- The CSV file format is consistent and standardized.
+- The CSV files are well-formed and follow a consistent schema.
 - Users have the necessary permissions to upload, edit, and publish catalogs.
-- The application will initially support only CSV file uploads.
-- The application will be hosted on AWS, utilizing the tech stack provided (React, Node.js, etc.).
+- The application will initially focus on basic CRUD operations for the catalog.
+- The publication process involves generating a downloadable file or API call to external platforms.

-### Areas of Uncertainty
+### Areas of Uncertainty or Ambiguity

-- **CSV File Size**: The problem statement mentions varying file sizes but does not specify limits or performance expectations.
-- **Publishing Process**: The exact method of publishing to FedMall or GSA Advantage is not detailed.
-- **User Authentication**: The problem statement does not specify how users will be authenticated or authorized.
+- Specific requirements for the publication process to external platforms.
+- Handling of large CSV files and potential performance implications.
+- User authentication and authorization details.
-- **Data Validation**: There is no mention of data validation rules for the CSV files.
+- Error handling and validation for CSV uploads.

 ### MVP Plan

+#### Core Features for MVP

-1. **CSV Upload Feature**:
+1. **CSV Upload**:
-   - Implement a simple web interface using React for users to upload CSV files.
+   - Implement a simple web interface for uploading CSV files.
-   - Backend API using Node.js to handle file uploads and store data in a Postgres database.
+   - Parse and store CSV data in a Postgres database using Sequelize.

-2. **Basic Search Functionality**:
+2. **Basic Search and Edit**:
-   - Implement a search feature using Sequelize to query the Postgres database for specific NSN entries.
+   - Implement a search functionality to find products by NSN or common name.

-3. **Basic Edit Functionality**:
-   - Allow users to edit entries directly from the web interface and update the database.
+   - Allow users to edit product details and save changes to the database.

-4. **Download Functionality**:
+3. **Download Catalog**:
-   - Enable users to download the current catalog as a CSV file.
+   - Provide an option to download the entire catalog as a CSV file.

-5. **Basic UI Design**:
-   - Use USWDS components to ensure a consistent and accessible design.

-### Stretch Goal
+#### Stretch Goal

-- **Publish Functionality**:
+- **Publication to External Platforms**:
-  - Implement a basic integration with a mock FedMall or GSA Advantage API to simulate the publishing process.
+  - Implement a basic API integration or file export functionality to publish the catalog to FedMall or GSA Advantage.

 ### Deliverables

-- Web interface for CSV uploads.
+- Web interface for CSV file upload.
-- Backend API for handling uploads, searches, and edits.
+- Backend service to parse and store CSV data.
-- Basic search and edit functionality.
+- Search and edit functionality for the product catalog.
-- CSV download feature.
-- Documentation on how to use the application.
+- Option to download the catalog as a CSV file.
-- Deployment on AWS with basic CI/CD setup.
+- Documentation for setup and usage instructions.

-### Questions for Improvement
+### Questions for Improving the MVP

-- What are the specific requirements for publishing to FedMall or GSA Advantage?
+1. What are the specific requirements for the publication process to external platforms?
-- Are there any specific performance requirements for handling large CSV files?
+2. Are there any specific performance considerations for handling large CSV files?
-- What are the authentication and authorization requirements for the application?
+3. What level of user authentication and authorization is required?
-- Are there any specific data validation rules for the CSV files?
+4. What error handling and validation should be implemented for CSV uploads?